Is There a Difference Between Photo Editing and Photo Manipulation?

 What is Real Estate Photo Editing?

 Photo editing real estate images is the first and foremost set of skills that are enough to produce an improvement to the photo.
 Editing is also similar to an enhancement where there is a visible difference from the raw shot to the edited photo.
 The key words to remember when photo editing real estate pictures is the realism or accurate representation to the real thing.
 Note that whatever people see in the pictures is what they are expecting when they personally tour the property.
-In this regard, it is safe to say that editing makes the picture look closer to how the human eye will perceive it because cameras cannot adjust to the range the way eyes do.
+In this regard, it is safe to say that realty editor makes the picture look closer to how the human eye will perceive it because cameras cannot adjust to the range the way eyes do.

 - Techniques that can tell apart if an image is edited is the adjustment in color.
 More often than not, colors are made to be livelier that what they are in the raw image.
 For instance, an interior wall with a nice olive shade of green is covered by the glare of the sunlight through the windows.
 Real estate photo editing endeavors to bring out the colors by adjusting it and at the same time, bringing us to the second point which is lighting.